 - Process 1/2 cup of toasted nuts in a food processor using the pulse button until finely chopped and set aside.

-- Cream the only for you butter and the agave in a stand mixer fitted with the paddle attachment until light and fluffy.
+- Cream the butter and the agave in a stand mixer fitted with the paddle attachment until light and fluffy.
 (Please note that this is a different type of light and fluffy than when using white sugar – it’s a little darker in color and looks a little heavier.)
 Add salt, vanilla extract, and flour blend, and mix on the lowest setting just until blended.
 Add the processed nuts and mix again just until incorporated.
-Cover the dough and only best offers refrigerate it for 20 – 3o minutes to make it easier to handle.
+Cover the http://drawsomethingcheat24.com/female-viagra-cream dough and only best offers refrigerate it for 20 – 3o minutes to make it easier to handle.

 - Bake one tray at a time for 15 – 18 minutes until the edges start to turn lightly golden brown.
 Cool for 5 minutes, then transfer to a wire rack lined with a paper towel to cool completely.